chorman0773/PokemonSMS-C/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## License Exemptions & Included Programs

+`openssl` is released under the terms of the Apache License.
+It is  Copyright (c) 1998-2018 The OpenSSL Project.

+`sqlite` is dedicated by its developers to public domain.
+This dedication is preserved by the program.
+See <https://www.sqlite.org/copyright.html> for details on this dedication.

+`lua` is released under the terms of the MIT License.
+It is Copyright (C) 1994–2019 Lua.org, PUC-Rio.

+`PokemonSMS-Core` is licensed under the GNU Lesser General Public License Version 3.
+(Copyright (C) 2018-2019 Connor Horman)

+`random` and `libconinteract` are both licensed under the terms of the MIT License (Copyright (C) 2018-2019 Connor Horman)

+PokemonSMS is a fan made project consisting of a specification and a set of Core Libraries, for which an implementation can be built off the specification.
+The Core Libraries and the Implementation are codependant but perfectly substitutable.
+Neither PokemonSMS, the PokemonSMS Public Specification Project, nor this program are affiliated with or endorsed by Nintendo, Game Freak, or The Pokemon Company.
+The project and all components are not offered for a fee, and are believed to fall under Fair Dealing in the Canadian Copyright Act.
+It is simiarily believed to fall under Fair Use in the United States of America, and similar provisions of copyright law applicable in other jurisdictions.
+Pokemon, all Pokemon games, and trademarks (registered and unregistered) related to Pokemon are owned by Nintendo, Game Freak, or The Pokemon Company.

 ## Building

 This is a work-in-progress, however you can build the completed portions of this project.